Gladys Knight: Success with the Pips

 Knight and the Pips continued to have hits until the late 1970s, when they were forced to record separately due to legal issues, resulting in Knight's first solo LP recordings—Miss Gladys Knight (1978) on Buddah and Gladys Knight (1979) on Columbia Records.
-After divorcing James Newman II in 1973, Knight married Barry Hankerson (uncle of future hip/hop, R&B singer Aaliyah), then Detroit mayor Coleman Young's executive aide.
+After divorcing James Newman II in 1973, Knight married Barry Hankerson, then Detroit mayor Coleman Young's executive aide.
 Knight and Hankerson remained married for four years, during which time they had a son, Shanga Ali.
 Hankerson and Knight became embroiled in a heated custody battle over Shanga Ali.

-In 1980, Johnny Mathis invited Knight to record two duets—"When A Child Is Born" (previously a hit for Mathis) and "The Lord's Prayer".
+In 1980, Johnny Mathis invited Knight to record two duets— "When A Child Is Born" (previously a hit for Mathis) and "The Lord's Prayer".

 Signing with Columbia Records in 1980 and restored to its familiar quartet form, Gladys Knight & the Pips began releasing new material.
 The act enlisted former Motown producers Nickolas Ashford and Valerie Simpson for their first two albums: About Love (1980), which included the hit "Landlord" and Touch (1981).

 In 1983, Gladys Knight and the Pips scored again with the hit "Save the Overtime (For Me)".
 The song, under the artistic direction of Leon Sylvers III (known for collaborating on Shalamar hits), was done in a soulful boogie style.
-The single was released from their LP "Visions" and reached number sixty-six on the Hot 100, but was more successful on the R&B where it hit number one for a single week in mid 1983.
+The single was released from their LP "Visions" and reached number 66 on the Hot 100, but was more successful on the R&B where it hit number one for a single week in mid 1983.
 The single was the first time the group hit number one on the R&B chart since 1974.
 The video accompanying the song became among the earliest R&B videos to incorporate elements of hip hop culture.
 The album also included the R&B hit "You're Number One (In My Book)".
-During this period, Knight kicked a gambling addiction to the game baccarat.

 In 1987, Knight decided to pursue a solo career, and she and the Pips recorded their final LP together, All Our Love (1987), for MCA Records.
 Its infectious lead single, "Love Overboard", was a number-one R&B hit and won another Grammy for the act as well.
 After a successful 1988 tour, the Pips retired and Knight began her solo career.
 Gladys Knight & the Pips were inducted into the Georgia Music Hall of Fame in 1989, into the Rock and Roll Hall of Fame in 1996 and the Vocal Group Hall of Fame in 2001.